Youth & Teen Mental Health First Aid

 Show increased mental wellness themselves.
 Studies also show that the program reduces the social distance created by negative attitudes and perceptions of individuals with mental illnesses.

-The Mental Health First Aid for Youth project equips through training courses teachers, employers and youths to have up dated knowledge, skills and abilities appropriate to provide the necessary assistance and guidance to support individuals facing mental health challenges to lift themselves from the negative situations that they find themselves in and to seek help.
-Mental Health First Aid training is delivered by the Trainers of Richmond Foundation who are official Mental Health First Aid instructors.
+The Mental Health First Aid for Youth training equips parent, teachers, youth workers and leaders, employers and youths to have up dated knowledge, skills and abilities appropriate to provide the necessary assistance and guidance to support individuals facing mental health challenges to seek help.
+Youth Mental Health First Aid training is delivered by the Trainers of Richmond Foundation who are official Youth Mental Health First Aid instructors.

 Adapted Learning Material